Coder731/Portfolio-Project-3-from-template/DEVELOPMENT.md

         - Add logic for strategy
             - If two in a row block third
             - Block one square beside opponent symbol

+- Add run5 py
+    - Remove comments for ease of readability